Brig Michael Griffin, AM (Retired)

-Mr Michael Griffin AM, is the Integrity Commissioner and head of the Australian Commission for Law Enforcement Integrity.
-His appointment commenced on 19 January 2015.
+Brig Michael Griffin, AM (Retired), has served as the Integrity Commissioner and head of the Australian Commission for Law Enforcement Integrity.

 Mr Griffin was appointed a Member of the Order of Australia in 2009 for his service to administrative law.